litepalette/litepalette.github.io/_posts/2020-02-13-terraforming.md

 ---
 layout: post
-title: Terraformation, Emergence and the Anthropocene
+title: Notes on Terraformation and Emergence
 ---

 ## preface